 Who am I?
 What is this blog about?

-I have five years of professional experience in the field of recruitment and career advice in UK, Poland and Spain.
+I am a certified career advisor five years of professional experience in the field of recruitment and career advice in UK, Poland and Spain.

 I started hannacheda.com website in 2014 to provide readers with information about working, volunteering and living abroad, career advice tips and to share articles on family travel and multilingual parenting.